ldfrancis/OpenAI-Requests-for-Research-2.0/SLITHERIN’/README.md

   ```Shell
   python train.py --env 4 --render --model train_agents
   ```
-  This instantiates and environment with 4 snakes and renders the environment while training networks to be saved in the folder 'train_agents' to solve the environment
+  This instantiates an environment with 4 snakes and renders the environment while training networks to be saved in the folder 'train_agents' to solve the environment

 2. Test trained policies: while in the SLITHERIN' directory,
   ```Shell
   python policy_test.py --env 4 --model train_agents
   ```
-  This instantiates and environment with 4 snakes and renders the environment while taking agents' action from a policy network saved in the folder 'train_agents'.
+  This instantiates an environment with 4 snakes and renders the environment while taking agents' action from a policy network saved in the folder 'train_agents'.

 ### Poster
 [![](poster/poster.jpg)](poster/poster.pdf)